 The spin-triplet $p$-wave subdominant order has recently been proposed using the finite-size two-dimensional Hubbard model with the random-phase approximation \cite{matsubara20}.
-The ferromagnetic fluctuation caused by the ABSs can stabilize such a $p$-wave subdominant order which breaks the TRS \cite{matsubara20_2}.
-The obtained $d+ip$-wave pairing shows different properties compared with the $d+is$-wave one: no clear zero-energy splitting in the LDOS and no spontaneous surface current.
-Although a number of papers have studied the $d+is$-wave state so far \cite{matsumoto951,matsumoto952,Tanuma99,tanuma01d+is}, the unique property of the $d+ip$-wave state has not been clarified yet.
+The ferromagnetic fluctuation caused by the ABSs can stabilize such a $p$-wave subdominant order, which breaks the TRS \cite{matsubara20_2}.
+The obtained $d+ip$-wave pairing shows different properties compared with those of the $d+is$-wave: there is no clear zero-energy splitting in the LDOS and no spontaneous surface current.
+Although a number of papers have studied the $d+is$-wave state \cite{matsumoto951,matsumoto952,Tanuma99,tanuma01d+is}, the unique properties of the $d+ip$-wave state have not yet been clarified.
 In particular, the mixture of the spin-singlet and spin-triplet pairs would cause non-trivial phenomena.

-We here study the conductance spectra of the normal-metal/$d_{xy}$-wave SC junctions with a subdominant $p_y$-wave pair potential at the interface and compare the results with those for well-known $d+is$-wave superconducting junction.
-We consider the ballistic planer junction as shown in Fig.~\ref{fig:Sche}, where the barrier potential is present at the interface.
+We here study the conductance spectra of the normal-metal/$d_{xy}$-wave SC junctions with a subdominant $p_y$-wave pair potential at the interface and compare the results with those for the well-known $d+is$-wave superconducting junction.
+We consider a ballistic planar junction, as shown in Fig.~\ref{fig:Sche}, where the barrier potential is present at the interface.
 Utilizing the quasiclassical Eilenberger formalism, we obtain the differential conductance using the pair potential obtained by solving the self-consistency equation.
-The calculated results show that the ZBCP of the $d_{xy}$-wave SC can survive under the spin-triplet $p_y$-wave subdominant pair potential even though it is fragile against the spin-singlet $s$-wave subdominant pair potential.
-From the spin-resolved conductance spectra, we show that the transport property of the $d+ip$-wave junction strongly depends on the spin of an injected electron because of the coexistence of the spin-triplet and singlet pairs near the interface.
+The calculated results show that the ZBCP of the $d_{xy}$-wave SC can survive under the spin-triplet $p_y$-wave subdominant pair potential, even though it is fragile against the spin-singlet $s$-wave subdominant pair potential.
+From the spin-resolved conductance spectra, we show that the transport properties of the $d+ip$-wave junction strongly depend on the spin of an injected electron because of the coexistence of the spin-triplet and singlet pairs near the interface.